Zhihua Jiang

 Specific Research Areas

-- Bulk and single cell analyses of alternative transcriptomes.
+• Bulk and single cell profiling of RNA variants.

 Currently recruiting graduate students for the Genome-to-Phenome PhD Program.